splunk-soar-connectors/fortigate/readme.md

         further API requests to the Fortigate server in the action's workflow.
     -   Once, the action execution gets completed, the session created in step 1 is killed by using the \[/logout\] API.

+## App's Token-Based Authentication Workflow

+-   This app also supports API key based authentication.
+-   Please follow the steps mentioned in this <a href="https://docs.fortinet.com/document/forticonverter/6.2.0/online-help/866905/connect-fortigate-device-via-api-token" target="_blank">documentation</a> to generate an API key.
+-   Below are the workflow steps (that are automatically handled) for the authentication mechanism in all the actions.
+    -   The API key is added in the params while making an API call for every action.
+-   **NOTE -**
+    -   If the password and API key both will be provided then API key will be given priority and Token-Based authentication workflow will be used.
+    -   In case of login banners creating issue in the authentication, it is advisable to use a Token-Based authentication workflow to make the app work without any authentication interference.
+    -   If a static IP address is not used in the "Trusted Hosts" field while generating an API key, then whenever the IP address changes, we will have to add it in the "Trusted Hosts" field.
+So it is advisable to use a static IP address.

 ## Explanation of Fortigate Actions' Parameters